Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 ✔️ Accurate Metrc Reporting

-When the inspectors randomly selected a product from the shelves, every unit of inventory was accounted for in Metrc.
-With daily account monitoring and no issues of “Ghost Inventory” or negative packages, Meadow is the perfect partner to ensure compliance at their dispensary.
+When the inspectors randomly selected a product from the shelves, every unit was accounted for in Metrc.
+With daily account monitoring and no ghost inventory or negative packages, OTC's records matched the shelf exactly, which is the moment an inspection is won or lost.

 Next Steps for Compliance

-In light of the DCC audit, OTC San Francisco has outlined several next steps to enhance their compliance efforts:
+In light of the DCC audit, OTC San Francisco outlined several next steps to strengthen their compliance efforts:

 • Blue Sticker System: Implement a system for blue sticker copies on all backstock items to ensure batch traceability.